 Not Later than 7th Unexcused Absence in a Month: The district will enter into an agreement with the student and the parent establishing attendance requirements or file a petition under subsection (1) of RCW 28A.225.030.

 After 7 Unexcused Absences (within a month) and not later than 15 Unexcused Absences (within a school year): The school district will file a petition in juvenile court to order the student to attend school.
 Schools must send the student a notice of the truancy court petition by certified mail with return receipt or by in-person delivery.
 The petition includes many important dates and deadlines that you and your child must not miss.

 The Court Process

 The first requirement of the court process for you and your child is to attend an educational workshop at the Juvenile Court (done virtually during COVID-19 restrictions).

 The Juvenile Court is required to place a stay order (hold) on the truancy petition to allow for a referral to a community engagement board.

 If your child continues to have unexcused absences, your school district representative will refer your child to the Clark County Truancy Project for further intervention.

 If unexcused absences continue, the court will proceed with a truancy fact-finding court hearing.
 If the court determines that your child has continued to be truant, an order compelling school attendance will be entered.

 If unexcused absences continue after the entry of the order compelling school attendance, the student and/or parent can be summoned back to court for a contempt hearing.
-If the student is found in contempt, the court may order consequences such as writing a report, obtaining a drug/alcohol evaluation, doing community service or spending time in juvenile detention.
+If the student is found in contempt, the court may order consequences such as writing a report, obtaining a drug/alcohol evaluation or doing community service.

 The student is represented by an attorney at the contempt court hearings.
 A parent held in contempt can be fined $25 for each day their child has an unexcused absence.